-- Do not take the medicine with grapefruit juice or drinks containing caffeine (like coffee or cola) as this can reduce the effect of the diazepam.
+- Do not take the medicine with drinks containing caffeine (like coffee or cola) as this can reduce the effect of the diazepam.

 If you forget to take a dose take it as soon as possible unless it is getting close to your next dose.

 What to do if you miss a dose:

 - If you remember later during the day, take it as soon as possible.